 Sourcing Fruits and Vegetables

 You will also need a steady supply of fresh fruits and vegetables.
-Try to source locally whenever possible.
-You’ll get the freshest ingredients possible and save on shipping or freight costs.
+Try to source locally whenever possible—you’ll get the freshest ingredients possible and save on shipping or freight costs.
 Purchasing directly from local farms or orchards is also typically less expensive than purchasing from a wholesale food distributor.

-7. Design Your Recipes & Menu
+Step 7: Design Your Recipes & Menu

 Before opening your juice bar, you’ll also need to develop your menu and juice recipes.
 If you’re new to juicing, finding the perfect recipes and ingredient levels can take some trial and error.
 Make sure you take the time to research popular ingredients and combinations, and have friends and family sample your recipes for feedback.